RedPRL/cooltt/README.md

 ## blott

-An implementation of Normalization by Evaluation & semfor Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, box, and a cumulative hierarchy.
+An implementation of Normalization by Evaluation & semantic type checking for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, id, box, and a cumulative hierarchy.
 This implementation correctly handles eta for box, pi, and sigma.
-It also includes a typechecker based on Coquand's semantic typechecking algorithm.

 Once built, the executable `blott` may be used to type check and normalize programs.
 A program consists of a series of definitions: `let x : tp = term` and commands to normalize programs: